apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iowa's highest court rules in favor of six-week abortion ban**
+**Quora's Chatbot Platform Poe Allows Users to Download Paywalled Articles on Demand**

-You can read more about it [here](https://www.washingtonpost.com/nation/2024/06/28/iowa-abortion-ban-court/).
+You can read more about it [here](https://www.wired.com/story/quora-chatbot-poe-download-paywalled-articles/).

 ## Requirements
 - Python 3.8